rbraun15/snowflake_demo_geo_examples_streamlit/README.md

 ## Find expired registrations and visualize data on an interactive map

+**Purpose:**
+- This demo contains real working examples of visualizing geo data in maps
+- Use this demo as is or as a source of simple working examples of mapping capabilities

 **Concepts:**
 - Run SQL and python in Snowflake notebook